Will fraud: What can you do?

-It was accepted by all involved that the Mother’s intention was always to ensure a roughly equal distribution of her Estate between her two Daughters.
+It was accepted by all involved that the mother’s intention was always to ensure a roughly equal distribution of her estate between her two daughters.

-Following the giving in evidence in Court, the Judge described Niki as a “thoroughly dishonest and manipulative individual to whom integrity and truth are less important than achieving what she wants”.
+The Judge described Niki as a “thoroughly dishonest and manipulative individual to whom integrity and truth are less important than achieving what she wants”.